 \item Based on the user's choice, ML4PG compiles the chosen libraries, and extracts significant proof features from the existing lemmas and proofs;

-\item ML4PG connects to machine-learning tools, and runs a number of experiments on clustering the data for each user's query.
-Based on the results, it chooses the most reliable patterns; thus relieving the Coq programmer of the laborious statistical post-processing step.
+\item ML4PG connects to machine-learning tools, and runs a number of experiments on clustering the data for each user query.
+Based on the results, it chooses the most reliable patterns; thus relieving the Coq programmer of the laborious step of post-processing the statistical results.

-\item If the user chose to see only patterns related to his current proof goal, ML4PG further filters the results and shows the families of related proofs to the user.
+\item If the user chooses to see only patterns related to his current proof goal, ML4PG would further filter the results and show the families of related proofs to the user.